hmrc/view-vat-returns-frontend/README.md

 ## Summary

-This service provides end users with a mechanism to manage view their VAT returns.
+The service provides end users with a mechanism to manage view their VAT returns.

 ### Running the application